JanaLipkova/GliomaSolver/README.md

  * **Open source**, self-contained *C++ code*
  * Compatible with **Linux/Mac OS**

-#### Software home page
+#### Software home-page
-Please visit the [GliomaSolver](http://tdo.sk/~janka/GliomaWebsite//index.html) homepage for installation, tutorials and much more :panda_face:.
+Please visit the [GliomaSolver](http://tdo.sk/~janka/GliomaWebsite//index.html) homepage for installation, tutorials, sample of glioma data, and much more :panda_face:.

+#### References
+Pleace cite:
+Lipkova et al., *Personalized Radiotherapy Design for Glioblastoma Using Mathematical Tumor Modelling, Multimodal Scans and Bayesian Inference.
+IEEE Transactions on Medical Imaging (2019).* The manuscript is accepted for publication, while the preprint is available on ArXive as: arXiv: 1807.00499